 Whether you are a small, medium or large-size company, one of the most basic costs of doing business is insuring your employees against injury on the job.
 Almost every business in the U.S. that has employees is required to have a workers' compensation insurance policy.

 Workers' comp insurance premiums are calculated according to how employees are classified (with regards to the specific type of work they perform) and the rate assigned to each employee classification.
 The premium rate itself is expressed as dollars and cents per $100 dollars of payroll for each class code.
 In most states, the National Council on Compensation Insurance (NCCI) determines the classification rate and experience modification factor (MOD).

-Payroll (per $100) X Classification Rate X Experience Modifier = Premium
+Payroll (per $100) X Class Code Rate X Experience Modifier (if applicable) + State Taxes & Fees = Premium

 Businesses are separated into groups according to the type of work they do.
 The classification system identifies which type of work presents more risk to the employees performing these tasks.
 For each classification of employee, the business owner must pay a certain amount for workers' comp insurance based on every $100 dollars of payroll.